icozamiz/sister-squad/README.md

 # SisterSquad

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This fan page was created by grade 7/8 girls at St.Alphonsa Elementary school in Mississauga, Ontario, Canada.

 ## Development server